CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/3 Architecture - exam questions.md

 ### Define a sensitivity point and a tradeoff point from the ATAM terminology.

-- **Sensitivity Point:** A property critical to achieving a quality attribute, e.g., performance depending on encryption levels.
+- **Sensitivity Point:** A sensitivity point is a property of one or more components (and/ or component relationships) that is critical for achieving a particular quality attribute response.
-- **Tradeoff Point:** A situation where conflicting sensitivity points exist, e.g., balancing security (encryption) with real-time performance.
+- **Tradeoff Point:** A trade-off point involves two (or more) conflicting sensitivity points.

 ## You should be able to complete the following tasks